Kara Del Toro Shows Off Killer Curves In Skimpy Colorful Bikini

 Kara’s killer curves easily stood out in the series, as she flaunted her famous physique in a revealing swimsuit.

-The model rocked a colorful bikini top that looked to feature an abstract print, and two straps that tied around her neck and back.
+The model rocked a colorful bikini top that looked to feature an abstract print.
+The suit had two straps that tied around her neck and back.
 The swimwear garment struggled to contain her voluptuous assets as its tiny cups revealed a view of cleavage and just a bit of underboob.

 She paired the number with matching bottoms and a cover-up that was tied around her waist.
 The cover-up showcased her curvy hips, and also drew attention to her chiseled midriff.

-Kara accessorized the beachside look off with a necklace and a pair of earrings.
+Kara accessorized the beachside look with a necklace and a pair of earrings.

-In the post’s caption, the model simply shared a water drop emoji.
+In the post’s caption, the model shared a water drop emoji.
 She also revealed in the post that her swimsuit was designed by Bamba Swim.

 The slideshow was met with a large amount of support from fans, accumulating more than 25,000 likes since going live just three hours ago.
 An additional 227 followers took to the comments section to shower the stunner with compliments on her body, her beauty, and her bikini choice.